klange77/espa-surface-water-extent/README.md

 * See folder <b>not-validated-prototype-dswe</b> for the Landsat 4, 5, and 7 version.

+### CFmask Based Water Determination (Algorithm)
+* Implemented in C
+* Supports Landsat 4-7, as well as Landsat 8.
+* Implemented to support Level 2 Quality Band consistency with previous CFmask products.
+* This software is based on the Matlab code developed by Zhe Zhu, and Curtis E. Woodcock
+  * Zhu, Z. and Woodcock, C. E., Object-based cloud and cloud shadow detection in Landsat imagery, Remote Sensing of Environment (2012), doi:10.1016/j.rse.2011.10.028
+  * More information from the algorithm developers can be found [here](https://github.com/prs021/fmask).

 ## Release Notes
 Please see the Wiki pages or Release Tags for notes related to past versions.